 Allocation of Ministry Share

-Ministry Share is allocated at Parish, United Parish or Rectorial Benefice (Parish/Benefice’) level using a three year rolling average of Average Sunday Attendance.
+Ministry Share is allocated at Parish, United Parish or Rectorial Benefice (Parish/Benefice’) level using prior year average Sunday Attendance.

 Definition of Sunday Attendance

 The total of all attenders in the Parish or Benefice at all normal pattern Sunday services for worship (including non-communicants) is required.

 - Attenders at Easter and Christmas (if it falls on a Sunday) should be excluded

 - Attenders who are under 18 should be excluded

 - Members of the congregation who attend more than one service on a Sunday should only be counted once

 - Where a church has closed, the attendance figures for that church should be excluded from the total for each of the three years figures requested

 - Attenders statistics are amended to reflect re-groupings that have occurred during the three-year period